NRCan/geo-deep-learning/README.md

   number_of_bands: 3        # Number of bands in input images
   model_name: inception     # One of unet, unetsmall, checkpointed_unet or ternausnet
   bucket_name:              # name of the S3 bucket where data is stored.
 Leave blank if using local files
   task: classification      # Task to perform.
 Either segmentation or classification
+  debug_mode: True          # Prints detailed progress bar

 inference:
   img_csv_file: /path/to/csv/containing/images/list.csv                       # CSV file containing the list of all images to infer on